Introduction Summary

 By the end, you’ll have a complete, expert-level understanding of SSO—both conceptually and practically.

 Single Sign-On (SSO) is a centralized authentication approach that allows users to sign in once and use that one authenticated session to access multiple independent apps, services, or systems.
 Instead of entering credentials repeatedly, users authenticate through a single identity provider (IdP).
-Each application then trusts the authentication performed by this IdP.
+Each application then trusts the authentication performed by this IdP and issues secure tokens to the connected apps.

 This means: